est31/mimas/README.md

 In order to be able to build mimas, three crates have been published:

 * [glium-glyph](https://github.com/est31/glium-glyph), so that mimas can render text
-* [serde-big-array](https://github.com/est31/serde-big-array), to work around the current 32 elements restriction of Rust
+* [serde-big-array](https://github.com/est31/serde-big-array), to work around the current 32 elements restriction of serde
 * [rcgen](https://github.com/est31/rcgen/), to create certificates for quic network communication

 ### Compiling / Running